 Traders might use oil futures to hedge a portfolio or capitalize on short-term moves in crude prices

-Oil futures are different from energy stocks and traders should understand market fundamentals and risks
+Crude oil futures are different from energy stocks, and traders should understand market fundamentals and risks

 Crude oil rules the commodities roost.
 Other commodities may be sweeter, shinier, or meatier, but nothing generates headlines and trading volume like oil.